 A Conservation Milestone

 Every year, on the first warm, rainy nights of spring, thousands of amphibians make their way to vernal pools to breed.
 Many are killed when they must cross busy roads.
-Since 2006, our Salamander Crossing Brigades have moved 35,000 amphibians to safety at dozens of road crossings throughout the Monadnock Region.
+Since 2006, our Salamander Crossing Brigades have moved tens of thousands of amphibians to safety at dozens of road crossings throughout the Monadnock Region.

 We’re excited to report that the Keene City Council recently voted unanimously in favor of closing the North Lincoln Street amphibian crossing site to vehicle traffic on these “Big Nights” — ensuring the safety of migrating amphibians as well as the many families who come out to witness the migration each spring.